 In 2016, Dr. Kuno co-founded WE Capital, a female-led investment fund in Washington, D.C.
 An impact investment group, WE Capital invests in female leadership while promoting social impact and financial returns.
 She is also a founding member of the Greater Washington Partnership, a group of civic-minded business leaders committed to improving the greater Washington region.

-Dr. Kuno was co-founder and the founding CEO of Sucampo Pharmaceuticals, Inc. (NASDAQ: SCMP) until she stepped down in 2012.
-She currently serves on the Board of Directors for numerous organizations including Johns Hopkins Medicine, The Maureen and Mike Mansfield Foundation, and on the Advisory Board of THIS for Diplomats at Meridian International Center.
+Dr. Kuno is a co-founder and the founding CEO of Sucampo Pharmaceuticals, Inc. (NASDAQ: SCMP) and served as the CEO as well as a director until stepping down in 2012.
+She currently serves on the Board of Directors for numerous organizations including Halcyon, Johns Hopkins Medicine, The Maureen and Mike Mansfield Foundation, and on the Advisory Board of THIS for Diplomats at Meridian International Center.
 Dr. Kuno has received a number of awards over the years, to include Ernst and Young Entrepreneur of the Year Award for the Greater Washington Area in the Life Sciences Category (2007), recognition as one of the 25 “Women Who Mean Business” by The Washington Business Journal (2009).
 She has also been named in the Forbes Magazine’s Top 50 America’s Richest Self Made Women (2015) and the World’s 100 Most Powerful Women by Forbes Japan (2015).
 Most recently, Dr. Kuno was awarded Stateswoman of the Year 2016 by the Harvard Business School of Japan and received the AVON Awards to Women 2016.

 Dr. Kuno is a graduate of Kyoto University and received her PhD in bioengineering chemistry from Kyoto University.